cncf/tag-app-delivery/website/content/whitepapers/operator.md

 - Cluster Stability that avoid runtime conflicts of Operators on multi-tenant clusters while honoring the global nature of CRDs, and the subtleties of CRD versioning and CRD conversion
 - Declarative UI controls that allows consoles to generate rich UI experiences for end users interacting with Operator services

+Main advantages of the Operator Framework are:

+- Simplified development: The Operator Framework simplifies the development of Kubernetes operators by providing a framework, tooling, and best practices for building operators.

+- Reusability: The Operator Framework promotes the creation of reusable operators, which can be used across different applications and projects.

+- Kubernetes-native: The Operator Framework is built on top of Kubernetes APIs and conventions, making it easier to develop operators that integrate well with the Kubernetes ecosystem.

+- Robustness: The Operator Framework generates code that adheres to best practices for building Kubernetes operators, making it easier to build robust, production-grade applications.

+- Community-driven: The Operator Framework has a large and active community that provides support, resources, and examples to help developers get started and solve problems.

+Main limitations:
+- Learning curve: Building Kubernetes operators with the Operator Framework can still be a complex task, especially for developers who are new to Kubernetes or the concept of operators.

+- Limited flexibility: The Operator Framework is opinionated about how Kubernetes operators should be built, which can limit flexibility and customization options in certain cases.

+- Performance overhead: Kubernetes operators built with the Operator Framework can add a performance overhead to the Kubernetes cluster, especially for large-scale or distributed applications.

+- Maintenance: The Operator Framework requires ongoing maintenance and updates to ensure compatibility with new Kubernetes releases and changes to the operator's dependencies.

 ### Kopf

 **[Kopf](https://github.com/nolar/kopf)** —**K**ubernetes **O**perator **P**ythonic **F**ramework— is a framework